Cobourg Police Service: Investigative staff

-The Cobourg Police Service divides its investigative staff into two categories, sworn and non-sworn.
-Sworn investigators hold the ranks of Detective Constable or Detective Sergeant, but these ranks are equivalent to Sergeant or Staff Sergeant, respectively.
+Investigative staff fall into two categories, sworn and non-sworn.
+Sworn investigators hold the ranks of Detective Constable or Detective Sergeant, ranks that are equivalent to Sergeant or Staff Sergeant, respectively.
 Non-sworn investigators are special constables employed for crime-scene processing and forensic identification services, and are referred to either as scene-of-crime officers (SOCO) or forensic identification specialists.

 Special constables

 Cobourg Police special constables are divided into two ranks, special constable and special constable supervisor, and wear baby blue dress shirts, navy blue trousers with no trouser piping, and peaked caps with red bands or ballcaps.
 Rank slides are identical to those of sworn constables, but are marked with "Special Constable" or "Special Constable Supervisor" lettering above the Canadian flag.

 Auxiliary constables

 Auxiliary constables are supervised by sworn police managers, and do not have an internal rank structure.
 Auxiliary constables wear baby blue dress shirts, navy blue trousers with no trouser piping, and peaked caps with checkered red bands or ballcaps.
 Rank slides are identical to those of sworn constables, but are marked with "Auxiliary" lettering above the Canadian flag.